jmsht7355/UrlxmlGenerator/README.md

 # UrlxmlGenerator
-a simple python  make url convert xml
+a simple python  make url convert xml about sitemap